javadevkh1/multi-agent-pathfinding/README.md

 - **Real-World Integration**: Wikipedia API with intelligent caching
 - **Scalable Design**: Handles 1-10 agents efficiently

+## 📋 Project Context

+This project was developed to solve three interconnected challenges in autonomous agent systems:

+- **Part 1 - Energy-Constrained Pathfinding**: Implement optimal pathfinding in a grid world where agents have limited energy.
+The system must find efficient paths while managing energy consumption and strategically using charging stations.
+The challenge was integrating energy constraints directly into the A* search algorithm rather than treating it as a post-processing step.

+- **Part 2 - Intelligent Route Planning**: Design a system that visits multiple oracles (information sources) to identify a target actor by querying Wikipedia data.
+The system must optimize the sequence of oracle visits, manage energy efficiently, and handle network failures gracefully while minimizing API calls through intelligent caching.

+- **Part 3 - Multi-Agent Coordination**: Coordinate multiple agents exploring an unknown maze environment to find an exit.
+Agents must share knowledge efficiently, avoid redundant exploration, detect dead-ends, and transition from exploration to optimal pathfinding once the goal is discovered.
+The system must scale from 1 to 10 agents without performance degradation.

+Each part builds upon the previous, demonstrating progressive complexity in AI algorithm implementation, from single-agent search to multi-agent coordination.

 ---

 **Note**: This was developed as part of an AI coursework project, demonstrating practical implementation of search algorithms and multi-agent systems.